inspire-eu-validation/metadata/sds-harmonised/README.md

-# Metadata for Harmonised Spatial Data Services
+# INSPIRE Harmonised Spatial Data Services metadata

-Abstract Test Suite for Conformance Class 7 of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.
+Conformance Class 7 of the implementation of "INSPIRE dataset and service metadata based on ISO/TS 19139:2007" [INSPIRE Metadata](../README.md) based on the corresponding technical guidance [TG MD](#ref_TG_MD).

-*Note*: This ATS is in ready for review stage, none of the tests have an official INSPIRE MIG approval.
+*Note*: It is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.

 ## Standardization target type

  ISO/TS 19139:2007 Geographic information Metadata XML schema implementation.